How to cull and select your photos quickly with Aftershoot

 That said, if your photoshoot involves humans, AfterShoot should work without any issues.
 However, some of our users have found AfterShoot to work well on Product and Landscape shoots as well!

-As far as image formats go, we support all the leading RAW formats along with JPEGs and PNGs.
+As far as image formats go, we support all the leading RAW formats and JPEGs.

 Note: If you would like to cull your photos after importing them into Lightroom or CaptureOne, please head over to the following blogpost on alternate workflows with AfterShoot!